 Before keeping guppies, you should know about guppy care, their ideal habitat, and tank conditions.

-The guppy fish thrives in their native place, and if you want them to be healthy and thrive in your tank as well, you have to replicate the water condition of their native place.
+The guppy fish thrive in their native environment, and if you want them to be healthy and thrive in your tank as well, you have to replicate the water condition of their native environment.

 Many people ask before keeping guppies.

-• How many guppies in a 10 gallon tank?
+- How many guppies are in a 10-gallon tank?

-• How many guppies in a 20 gallon tank?
+- How many guppies are in a 20-gallon tank?

 The below table has all the information you need about them:

-Make sure the tank is set up correctly and use heater and filter to maintain temperature and to keep the tank clean.
+Make sure the tank is set up correctly.
+Use a heater and filter to maintain temperature and keep the tank clean.

-Always set up a thermometer on the end of the tank to check the water temperature and make sure it remains constant.
+You should always set up a thermometer at the end of the tank to check the water temperature and ensure it remains constant.

-For filter, it usually depends on the size and kind of aquarium you are planning to keep.
-The back-hanging filter is mostly preferred, but if your tank is big, like 50 gallons, then go with an external canister filter.
-Also, make sure to change the water, 25% each time, in 1 or 2 weeks.
-It lessens the risk of the growth of bacteria or making the fish sick.
+The filter you choose usually depends on the size and kind of aquarium you plan to keep.
+A back-hanging filter is usually preferred, but if your tank is big, like 50 gallons, then go with an external canister filter.
+Also, make sure to change the water 25% each time in 1 or 2 weeks.
+This lessens the risk of bacteria growing or making the fish sick.

 Type of Guppy Fish Tank